Universal relations to measure neutron star properties from targeted r-mode searches: Results

-In this Section, we discuss the detectability and the corresponding errors of the NS parameters associated with possible r-mode detection using the current and future generation GW detectors.
+We first consider the signal-to-noise ratio for simulated signals to calculate the detectability and the corresponding errors of the NS parameters associated with possible r-mode detection using the current and future generation GW detectors.
 To generate the signal model, we consider a canonical NS~\citep{Owen1998} with mass M = 1.4$M_{\odot}$, R = 12.53 km, $\Tilde{J}$ = 0.0163 and I = $10^{38}$ kg-m$^2$ at a distance d = 1 kpc.
 We consider the r-mode saturation amplitude $\alpha$ in the theoretical expected range of $10^{-6} - 10^{-1}$~\citep{Arras2003,Bondarescu2009} and the CGW frequency in the range of $40-500$ Hz.
 We don't go up to very high frequency because the universal relations used in our study are not valid for very fast rotating NS~\citep{Doneva_2014,idrisy2015}.
-We simulate the CGW signals for these wide range of parameter for the NS with a observing period of 2 years which matches the duration of the future LVK observing runs and calculate the expected signal-to-noise ratio (SNR) denoted by $\rho$, using the formula given in Eqn.~\eqref{eq:snr}.
-In Fig.~\ref{fig:SNR}, we plot the SNR for both aLIGO and ET design sensitivity curves and see that for third generation detector ET the SNR is order of magnitude higher, as expected.
-Considering that a minimum SNR of 20 is required for a signal to be detectable, we also plot the contour levels of SNR = 20 and 100 in the same figure. \\
+We simulate the CGW signals for these wide range of parameter for the NS with a observing period of 2 years which matches the duration of the future LVK observing runs and calculate the expected signal-to-noise ratio (SNR) denoted by $\rho$, using the formula given in Eqn.~\eqref{eq:final_snr} averaged over sky location, polarisation angle and inclination angle.
+In Fig.~\ref{fig:SNR}, we plot the SNR for both a-LIGO and ET design sensitivity curves and see that for third generation detector ET the SNR is order of magnitude higher, as expected.
+Considering a minimum SNR of 20 is required for a signal to be detectable, we see that a canonical NS at a distance $1$ kpc with r-mode frequency $\geq 100$ Hz and $\alpha \geq 10^{-4}$ will be detectable with 2 years of observing using the third generation GW detector ET.
+The SNR estimates shown in this figure also re-scale accordingly with changing distance. \\